A

 contact to coordinate the use of your club call sign for this event.

-The signup administrator for your club will pass on your name, call
+The signup administrator for your club will generate an email

-register with the LCTOTA site and enter the dates, time and modes
+LCTOTA site and enter the dates, time and modes that you will

-that you will be activating.
-If you don't receive an email request
+be activating.
+If you don't receive an email request with 2 days

-with 2 days of the event starting, please check your spam folder and
+of the event starting, please check your spam folder and contact

 Clubs are encouraged to use their own club signs.
 LCTOTA is not